vippium/vBlockTube/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Copyright License - see the [LICENSE](LICENSE) file for details.